FREE service call with any repair over $250 Call (343) 700-1077

 • Opener: typically a motor warranty of several years, a shorter term on the logic board and accessories, and 1 year or so on the remotes and battery.

-The takeaway: the part most likely to fail, the spring, usually has the least coverage.
+The part most likely to fail, the spring, usually has the least coverage.
 That is why a high-cycle spring upgrade, which can carry a limited-lifetime parts warranty, is often the better long-term value on a door you use heavily.

 Does a garage door warranty cover labour?